The Strike at York University

 A sign of the times

 We are delighted to offer this piece in memory of Ellen Meiksins Wood, who sadly passed away on January 14, 2016.
-In this piece Ellen expands from direct experience of a 1979 strike at York University that marked an “impressive victory” for labour, explaining the nature of universities within a capitalist state.
-It is striking how many parallels can be drawn with today, but what becomes remarkably clear is Ellen’s sharp mind and critical insights into the nature of capitalism and socialist struggle.
-This piece was scanned and reformatted from the Canadian Dimension print archives in Winnipeg, Treaty 1 territory, by magazine editorial collective member Matthew Brett.
+Here, Ellen reflects on her direct experience of a 1979 strike at York University that marked an “impressive victory” for labour, explaining the nature of universities within a capitalist state.
+It is striking how many parallels can be drawn with today, but what becomes clear is Ellen’s sharp mind and critical insights into the nature of capitalism and socialist struggle.
+This piece was scanned and reformatted from the Canadian Dimension print archive in Winnipeg, Treaty 1 territory.

 University strikes have been increasing recently and show every sign of continuing to spread.
 Since they involve a section of the workforce which is most difficult to organize and has been least inclined to militancy, the meaning of this development has to be explored, and questions must be raised about the university’s role in the modern capitalist economy.